 AVG Technologies became a leading provider of software and online services for the consumer and small business markets, with solutions that range from desktop, laptop and mobile security software to dynamic secure internet search tools.
 During EI’s investment the market capitalization of the company increased nearly 12 times to USD 919 million.
 Enterprise Investors fully exited AVG Technologies in August 2014.

 We provide companies with expansion capital for financing an increase in production capacity, developing a new product range or acquiring a competitor.
 We also support management teams with cross-sector expertise and when making key business decisions.
 Moreover, we help companies formulate strategy, conceptualize and implement optimal financing structures and recruit talented executives.

-Our funds have provided financing for the expansion of several dozen companies from Poland and CEE, including Dino, PBKM, CBA Slovakia and Nu-Med Grupa.
+Our funds have provided financing for the expansion of several dozen companies from Poland and CEE, including Dino, PBKM, Unilink and Anwim.